keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_G2.md

 * The first sequence of this cluster (CeMM0003) was sampled in February, and the patient has travelled to Italy before.

-* This is a unique case of an infection cluster where the origin of the virus can be deducted with certain confidence, and the further transmission of the virus is geographically limited.
+* This is a unique case of an infection cluster where the origin of the virus can be deducted with certain confidence, and the further transmission is geographically limited.

 # [Explore the data on your own!](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav19?branchLabel=clade&c=gt-nuc_12832&d=tree,map&dmin=2020-02-16&f_region=Europe&m=div&p=full&s=Austria/CeMM0003/2020)